Everything You Need To Know About Inflammation

 On the other hand, the sub-acute stage is where there is the commencement of healing and repair of the tissues.
 Here, harmful chemicals are neutralized, and new capillary beds that grow into the damaged areas are supported by connective tissues.
 Consequently, there is the formation of the granulation buds.

-Finally, the chronic inflammatory stage where tissue remodeling takes place.
+Finally, the chronic inflammatory stage is where tissue remodeling takes place.
 Here the signs of inflammation are absent, and the scar tissue is maturing.
 Maturation is referred to as the growth of the fibroblasts to fibrocytes.
 Remodeling refers to the organization and shrinking of collagen fibers.

 Experts believe that inflammation contributes to a wide range of chronic conditions.
 These include metabolic syndromes, such as type 2 diabetes, heart disease, and obesity.